Martyna-Pradela/MediBooker/README.md

 # MediBooker
-App for booking a visit to the doctor
+App for booking a visit to the doctor.